microsandbox/rxtui/IMPLEMENTATION.md

 - `topic_message_queues`: Topic message queues

 **StateMap:**
-- Stores component states with interior mutability
+- Stores component states with interior mutability using `Arc<RwLock<HashMap>>`
 - `get_or_init<T>()`: Get state or initialize with Default
 - Type-safe state retrieval with automatic downcasting

 **Dispatcher:**
 - Routes messages to components or topics
-- `send(component_id, message)`: Direct component messaging
+- `send_to_id(component_id, message)`: Direct component messaging
 - `send_to_topic(topic, message)`: Topic-based messaging

 **TopicStore:**
 - Manages topic ownership (first writer becomes owner)
 - Stores topic states separately from component states
 - Tracks which component owns which topic
+- Thread-safe with RwLock protection

 #### Message Flow

 1. **Direct Messages**: Sent to specific component via `ctx.handler(msg)`
 2. **Topic Messages**: Sent via `ctx.send_to_topic(topic, msg)`
    - If topic has owner → delivered only to owner
-   - If no owner → cloned to all components until one claims it
+   - If no owner → broadcast to all components until one claims it

 ### 3. Topic-Based Messaging System